meghanblyth/meghanblyth/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...learning new things and finding a job!
+- 🔭 I’m currently working on ...learning new things and finding my first job as a developer!
 - 🌱 I’m currently learning ...Javascript, Ruby, React and Python
 - 📫 How to reach me: ... megblyth@gmail.com
 - 📚 Check out my blog: ... https://medium.com/@meghanblyth